ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 2. Solder the connector for LIDAR data and power
 3. Put the EV3 input port in other-uart mode
 4. Spin the LIDAR motor CCW between 200 and 300 RPM
-5. Read LIDAR data from UART
+5. Read LIDAR data using UART

 See <http://www.youtube.com/watch?v=G6uVg34VzHw> for video tutorial.